Owned Media Strategies 2025: Expand & Leverage

 1. Website and Content: Your Owned Media Hub

 Your site is the hub.
 Publish content that answers your audience's questions and ranks (or gets cited) in search and AI.
 Optimize for both SEO and GEO so you show up in traditional and AI-driven search.
-Use a GEO audit to see how your pages perform.
+Work through our GEO audit checklist on money pages quarterly.

 Content marketing on an owned domain remains the highest-ROI long-term marketing investment available.
 According to HubSpot's 2024 State of Marketing, companies that blog consistently generate 67% more leads per month than companies that don't.
 SEMrush's 2024 Content Marketing Report found that businesses with 50+ blog posts generate 4.5x more traffic than those with fewer than 20 posts, and businesses with 100+ posts generate 9x more inbound leads.